Complete Induction Cooktop Buying Guide

 A:

 Only magnetic cookware works on induction.
 Test with a magnet - if it sticks to the bottom, it will work.
-Most aluminum and non-magnetic stainless steel won't work.
+Most aluminum and non-magnetic stainless steel will not work.
 Cast iron, magnetic steel, and induction-ready cookware are compatible.

 Q: How much electricity does induction cooking consume?